oracle-livelabs/developer/dev-ai-data-platform/tools/tools.md

 **Database Actions** is a web-based interface that provides development, data, administration, and monitoring tools for Oracle Autonomous Database.
 It allows users to run SQL queries, manage database objects, and develop REST APIs directly from their browser without requiring additional software installation.

-1. From your database instance home page, select "**Database Actions**"
+1. From your database instance home page, select **Database Actions**
+2. Then select **View all database actions** from the dropdown list

 ![Navigate to Autonomous Database Actions](./images/oci-adb-database-actions.png " ")

-2. Then select "**View all database actions**" from the dropdown list
+This will cause the **Database Actions Launchpad** to be displayed

 ![Autonomous Database Actions Landing Page](./images/oci-adb-database-actions-landing-page.png " ")